obaqueiro/OthelloJS/README.md

-# Othello
+# Othello AI
-Javascript based html othello game.
+Javascript based AI othello game.
+Othello is a game based on a 8x8 board.